JustinBraben/zbonsai/README.md

 ## TODO

+- [x] Generating Bonsai
+- [x] Three different plant bases
+- [x] Instantly view generated tree
+- [x] Live view of tree generating by optionally passing `-l`
 - [ ] Implement message box
+- [ ] Implement print to terminal on completion `-p`
+- [ ] Implement file saving and loading
+- [ ] Add option to use different Random Number Generators
-- [ ] Add benchmarking
+- [ ] Add benchmarking/testing
+- [ ] Improve resizing
 - [ ] Improve documentation

 ---

-*Note: This project is a work in progress and is primarily for learning purposes.
-Use in production environments is not recommended at this stage.*
+*Note: This project is a work in progress and is primarily for learning purposes.*